 In the event Mr. Farah's employment is terminated, whether by the Company or by Mr. Farah, following a Change in Control, as defined in the agreement, Mr. Farah would receive the same payments he would have received as if he had terminated his employment for good reason.
 Also, all of Mr. Farah's unvested shares of restricted stock and all of his unvested stock options would immediately vest.
 If the sum of the payments to be made to Mr. Farah in the event of his termination following a Change in Control is less than three times his then current base salary plus annual bonus at target in the year of termination, then the Company will pay the difference to Mr. Farah.
-In the event he becomes entitled to the payments under Section 280G(b)(2) of the Internal Revenue Code and subject to an excise tax under Section 4999 of the Internal Revenue Code, the Company will provide him with a gross-up payment for the excise and related income taxes incurred in connection with the gross-up payment.
+In the event he becomes entitled to the payments in this paragraph and the payments are determined to constitute payments under Section 280G(b)(2) of the Internal Revenue Code and subject to an excise tax under Section 4999 of the Internal Revenue Code, the Company will provide him with a gross-up payment for the excise and related income taxes incurred in connection with the gross-up payment.